luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 cat /dev/input/event3
 ```

-while you move the mouse in the virtual machine or type in the keyboard.
+While you move the mouse in the virtual machine or type on the keyboard.
-The one that shows data commig is the one to map inside `xorg.conf` file
+The one that shows data coming is the one to map inside the `xorg.conf` file

 #### 4.-User Permissions for Running a Graphical Environment in Alpine Linux